 Dyson v.
 BISSELL (2012-2013)

-Mark represented BISSELL as defendant in a Lanham Act action brought by Dyson concerning vacuum cleaners.
+Represented BISSELL in a Lanham Act action brought by Dyson concerning vacuum cleaners.
 The case settled.
 (N.D.
-Ill., Judge Der-Yeghiayan).
+Ill., Judge Der-Yeghiayan)

 Nicor, Inc. Shareholder Litigation (2010-2011)